slavisaj01/Ethereum-Transactions-Crawler/README.md

 ## Running the Application
 1. Clone the repository
 2. Open `index.html` in a browser
-3. Enter the Ethereum address, API key, and click on "Search"

 ## How to Use
 **Search Transactions:**